BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-2/labs/menu_order.md

 ## Learning

 In this lab, we will be practicing creating an Object with an attached method.
-We will also practice with the `for...let` iteration syntax.
+We will also practice with the `for...of` iteration syntax.

 Topics:

 - Objects.
 - Object methods.
-- `for...let` Array iteration.
+- `for...of` Array iteration.

 ## Achieving